 Virtual Learning Alternative--Assigned Teacher w/ Daily Interaction Program Overview

-For the 2021-2022 school year, the program will serve students in Kindergarten to Grade 12 with qualifying extenuating circumstances such as medical and/or personal reasons.
+The program will serve students in Kindergarten to Grade 12 with qualifying extenuating circumstances such as medical and/or personal reasons.
 Districts will be responsible for creating and collecting documentation to determine eligible enrollment.

 The program is a comprehensive, 5 days a week online instructional program.

 Students will be required to engage in the program via a suitable device with internet access synchronously and asynchronously, 5 days a week to fully participate in the online learning academy and must follow the home school district acceptable use policy.

 Students under 12 years of age are required to be supervised by an adult during school hours to participate in the program.